Salllym/Covid-19-Visualization-Dashboard/README.md

 ## Webscraping
 The data in the dashboards in the [covid_cases](https://covid.cdc.gov/covid-data-tracker/#cases_casesper100klast7days) and [covid_vaccine](https://covid.cdc.gov/covid-data-tracker/#vaccinations_vacc-total-admin-rate-total) websites were webscraped and placed into MongoDB.
-Flask was used to pull the data from MongoDB into the html file for display.
+Flask was used to pull the data from MongoDB into the index.html file for display.
 ![dashboard1_data](Images/dashboard1.PNG)
 ![dashboard_data](Images/dashboard.PNG)